HIV-positive saliva not a 'deadly weapon' - NY court

+* Requests trading halt as company evaluates a proposed capital transaction Source text for Eikon: Further company coverage:

-ALBANY, New York An HIV-positive man who admitted to biting a police officer attempting to arrest him had his aggravated assault conviction overturned on Thursday by New York's top court, which ruled the man's saliva did not qualify as a deadly weapon.
+ALBANY, N.Y., June 7 An HIV-positive man who admitted to biting a police officer attempting to arrest him had his aggravated assault conviction overturned on Thursday by New York's top court, which ruled the man's saliva did not qualify as a deadly weapon.

 The Court of Appeals, in throwing out the conviction of David Plunkett, ruled that body parts, saliva or anything that "comes with" a person cannot be considered deadly weapons under state law.
 In New York, aggravated assault requires the use of a "deadly weapon or dangerous instrument."